 Take Control of ED Today: Explore Effective ED Treatments

 The best treatment may depend on the person.
 Depending on which of the above causes contribute to your erectile dysfunction, many proven treatments are available.

 Whatever the cause, a healthcare provider will be able to help diagnose and treat your ED.
 Whether it’s one, or a combination of the above-mentioned treatments, help is available.

 Remember that most men experience some form of erectile dysfunction, so you’re far from alone in this.

 All in all, the first step in returning to a satisfying and healthy sex life for you and your partner could be closer than you think.

 Peripheral vascular disease can often be the cause of erectile dysfunction.
-Therefore, the same risk factors associated with heart attack and stroke may cause narrowing of the arteries that supply the penis.
+Therefore, the same risk factors associated with heart attack and stroke may cause the narrowing of the arteries that supply the penis.